Does web hosting affect SEO?

 The web host you choose, therefore, makes a big difference to how your site will rank on search engines like Google.
 Choosing a host that’s fast, secure, and has a high uptime guarantee will result in better search engine rankings for searches important to your business.

-For more on how web hosting can affect SEO, read our feature outlining 5 web hosting factors that can affect the SEO of your website, and consider our basic SEO tips that can improve a website's Google ranking.
+For more on how web hosting can affect SEO, read our feature outlining five web hosting factors that can affect the SEO of your website.
+On SEO, consider our basic SEO tips that can improve a website's Google ranking, and six essential tools for boosting web SEO.
+Finally, ensure you're building the best site you can for your business by checking out our guide to the best website builders.